bsipocz/nddata/docs/nddata/nddata.rst

 ------------------------

-The default way to create an `~nddata.nddata.NDData` instance is to try saving the parameters as reference to the original rather than as copy.
+The default way to create an `~nddata.nddata.NDData` instance is to try saving the parameters as references to the original rather than as copy.
 Sometimes this is not possible because the internal mechanics don't allow for this.
 For example if the ``data`` is a `list` then during initialization this is copied while converting to a `~numpy.ndarray`.
 But it is also possible to enforce copies during initialization by setting the ``copy`` parameter to ``True``::